Catharius/DU-SCAVENGER-UI/README.md

 * **LUA COMMANDS** : Type them in the lua console to activate functions

-**exportdb** : Require to plug a screen to your seat, type exportdb into the lua console to export the databank content, then right click on the screen, edit HTML and copy paste the content
+**exportdb** : Require to link a screen to your seat, type exportdb into the lua console to export the databank content, then right click on the screen, edit HTML and copy paste the content

 **restoredb** : Before typing this command, copy the exported data into the lua in system / inputText(restoredb).
 It will then import all the saved data into the databank.
 Please note that the data already in the databank will be left untouched.